Hamlet Mortality Quotes

-Not a whit, we defy augury: there's a special
+Not a whit, we defy augury.
+There is a

-providence in the fall of a sparrow.
-If it be now,
+special providence in the fall of a sparrow.
+If it be

-readiness is all: since no man has aught of what he
+readiness is all.
+Since no man of aught he leaves

-leaves, what is 't to leave betimes?
+knows, what is 't to leave betimes?
 Let be.

 Okay, this is convoluted enough to be something about "known unknowns" and "known knowns," but it's actually a deeply philosophical acceptance of fate: whatever happens is going to happen when it happens—if not now, then later.
 Maybe this is why Hamlet has delayed so long.